 What Is Klonopin?

-When taking Klonopin, doctors normally only prescribe it for 2-3 weeks.
+Doctors normally only prescribe Klonopin for 2-3 weeks.
 Keep in mind that there’s the potential for abuse if taken longer.

 Mixing Klonopin and Alcohol